RuiZiHan/SLS/README.md

 # --retraining: Whether to retrain the pruned model
 ```
 ## Citation
+If you find this work helpful, please cite the following paper:
 ```
 @inproceedings{han2025straightforward,
   title={Straightforward Layer-wise Pruning for More Efficient Visual Adaptation},